apearson/southern-company-api/README.md

 #### getDailyData()
 **Description**
-This method collects all monthly data on accounts from the time they were opened to the last complete month of data.
+This method collects daily data from the `startDate` provided to the `endDate` provided.

 **Arguments**
   * `startDate` First date (MM/DD/YYY) to include in collection